adcloud/git-updates-tracker/README.markdown

 # Usage

-The commit messages have to contain a valid story number like: [#123123]
+The commit messages have to contain a valid story number like: '[#123123] a message' or 'see 123 a message' or 'a message see #123'

 # Run tests